Compare two cars

 Verdict

 Mercedes Benz appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Mercedes Benz CL offers significantly better overall protection, taking the lead here.
 It all continues in the same direction, with Mercedes Benz offering somewhat better performance, just enough to call it quicker.
 It does come at a cost though, and that's the fuel consumption...
-It's really tough to make a final decision here, but if I'd need to, I'd say BMW.
+At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among more than 12.000 different ones in our database.

 Follow us